Sanic/ROSBridgeTestclient/README.md

 python BSONTestClient.py --json --tcp
 ```

-## How to use the client with BSON
+## How to use the client with BSON and TCP
 ```
 roslaunch rosbridge_server rosbridge_tcp.launch bson_only_mode:=True
 rosrun rospy_tutorials add_two_ints_server